 Biology (B.S.)

-The B.S. and the B.A. in biology provide students with the experience and knowledge necessary to have a successful career.
+The B.S. in biology provides students with the experience and knowledge necessary to have a successful career.
 A B.S. in biology requires 28 approved hours from Math, Physics, and Chemistry department courses .
 Competency in a modern language other than English is strongly encouraged.
 The B.S. tends to be the preferred option for most students as it also most closely matches the expectations and requirements of many professional and graduate schools.

 Biology Major (B.S., 35 hours plus a 28-hour supporting program)